US STOCKS-Wall St higher as investors shrug off UK election impact

 By Tanya Agrawal

-June 9 U.S. stocks opened slightly higher on Friday as the surprise result of the British general election failed to rattle investors.
+June 9 (Reuters) - U.S. stocks opened slightly higher on Friday as the surprise result of the British general election failed to rattle investors.

 British voters dealt a blow to Prime Minister Theresa May in a snap election, wiping out her parliamentary majority, just weeks before the beginning of Brexit negotiations.